 You cannot use custom record fields created with the Aggregate Related Record Fields template in your security conditions.
 Instead, consider filtering on aggregate custom record fields directly in your reports or queries.

-When creating multiple conditions against fields from the same one-to-many relationship, Appian will combine those filters using the AND_ALL operator.
-This includes the Users found in fields option when the selected field and security conditions are against the same one-to-many relationship.
+If you create multiple conditions against fields from the same one-to-many relationship, then Appian will combine those filters using the AND_ALL operator.

 The operator list displays all of the operators that can be applied to the selected field.
-Only operators that are compatible with the data type of the chosen field display.
+Only operators that are compatible with the data type of the selected field display.

 The following tables explains the behavior of each available operator: